bvlj/android_vendor_lineage_health/docs/product_document.md

 2. Android's health data API's are not adequate - there are no standard or open source options
 3. Google Fit is focused on displaying and processing high-level fitness data only
 4. Advanced users care about control, and others in this space don't offer it directly
-5. As an open source project, HealthStore will be built transparently and thus gains a unique element of trust and verification
+5. As an open source project, CareCache will be built transparently and thus gains a unique element of trust and verification

 # Survey